States look for solutions as US fentanyl deaths keep rising - NewsBreak

 (AP) – As the addiction and overdose crisis that has gripped the U.S. for two decades turns even deadlier, state governments are scrambling for ways to stem the destruction wrought by fentanyl and other synthetic opioids.

-Meanwhile, Republican state attorneys general are calling for more federal action, while some GOP governors are deploying National Guard units with a mission that includes stopping the flow of fentanyl from Mexico.Police investigating possible murder-suicide at Strongsville home

-“It’s a fine line to help people and try to get people clean, and at the same time incarcerate and get the drug dealers off the streets,” said Nathan Manning, a Republican state senator in Ohio who is sponsoring legislation to make it clear that materials used to test drugs for fentanyl are legal.
+“It’s a fine line to help people and try to get people clean, and at the same time incarcerate and get the drug dealers off the streets,” Nathan Manning, a Republican state senator in Ohio who is sponsoring legislation to make it clear that materials used to test drugs for fentanyl are legal, said.

-Police in Lorain, Ohio recently issued a warning to the public after seizing the powerful narcotics on the street, disguised to look like some over-the-counter medicines .

-“The concerning things is that everything about these pills did in fact look to be genuine and certainly at first glance, especially if you were to encounter them within a pill bottle that were marked with the blood pressure medication or as Tylenol,” said Lt.
-Jacob Morris with the Lorain police department.

 The recent case of five West Point cadets who overdosed on fentanyl-laced cocaine during spring break in Florida put the dangers and pervasiveness of the fentanyl crisis back in the spotlight.